-In this paper, we construct realizations modulo torsion of graded monomial ideal rings~$A$ which are of the following form.
-Let $P=\Z[x_1,\cdots,x_m]\otimes\Lambda[y_1,\cdots,y_n]$ be a graded polynomial ring where $x_i$'s have arbitrary positive even degrees and $y_j$'s have arbitrary positive odd degrees, and let $I=(M_1,\cdots,M_r)$ be an ideal generated by $r$ monomials
+In this paper, we construct realizations modulo torsion of graded monomial ideal rings~$A$ which are tensors of polynomial algebras and exterior algebras modulo monomial ideals.
+More precisely, let $P=\Z[x_1,\ldots,x_m]\otimes\Lambda[y_1,\ldots,y_n]$ be a graded polynomial ring wher $x_i$'s have arbitrary positive even degrees and $y_j$'s have arbitrary positive odd degrees, and let $I=(M_1,\ldots,M_r)$ be an ideal generated by $r$ minimal monomials

 where indices $a_{ij}$ are non-negative integers and $b_{ij}$ are either 0 or 1.
 Then the quotient algebra $A=P/I$ is called a \emph{graded monomial ideal ring}.

 \begin{thm}[Main Theorem] Let $A$ be a graded monomial ideal ring.
 Then there exists a space $X_A$ such that $H^*(X_A)/T$ is isomorphic to $A$, where $T$ is the ideal consisting of torsion elements in $H^*(X_A)$.
 Moreover, there is a ring morphism $A\to H^*(X_A)$ that is right inverse to the quotient map $H^*(X_A)\to H^*(X_A)/T\cong A$. \end{thm}